-Goal recognition is the task of inferring users’ goals from sequences of observed actions.
-By enabling player-adaptive digital games to dynamically adjust their behavior in concert with players’ changing goals, goal recognition can inform adaptive decision making for a broad range of entertainment, training, and education applications.
-This paper presents a goal recognition framework based on Markov logic networks (MLN).
-The model’s parameters are directly learned from a corpus of actions that was collected through player interactions with a non-linear educational game.
-An empirical evaluation demonstrates that the MLN goal recognition framework accurately predicts players’ goals in a game environment with multiple solution paths.
+Goal recognition in digital games involves inferring players’ goals from observed sequences of low-level player actions.
+Goal recognition models support player-adaptive digital games, which dynamically augment game events in response to player choices for a range of applications, including entertainment, training, and education.
+However, digital games pose significant challenges for goal recognition, such as exploratory actions and ill-defined goals.
+This paper presents a goal recognition framework based on Markov logic networks (MLNs).
+The model’s parameters are directly learned from a corpus that was collected from player interactions with a non-linear educational game.
+An empirical evaluation demonstrates that the MLN goal recognition framework accurately predicts players’ goals in a game environment with exploratory actions and ill-defined goals.